debampl/PermXCT/README.md

 ## Using VScode to Run Segmentation of XCT DATA
 Install Visual Studio Code: Download [VScode](https://code.visualstudio.com/) and [install](https://code.visualstudio.com/docs/setup/setup-overview) it.
 A short video tutorial on how to install VScode and add Julia to it can be found [here](https://www.youtube.com/watch?v=oi5dZxPGNlk).

 Open the VScode, click the 'File' tab, select 'Open Folder...', and navigate to your home working directory:`/yourpath/home/XCT_dataset` where the XCT data is located.
-Update the file path name `path_wd` (for windows `"C:/Users/yourpath/home/Permeability"`) and `path_unix` (for Linux WSL `"/mnt/c/yourpath/Permeability"`) to generate the file path of each slice for permeability prediction.
+Update the file path name `path_wd` (for Windows `"C:/Users/yourpath/home/Permeability"`) and `path_unix` (for Linux WSL `"/mnt/c/yourpath/Permeability"`) to generate the file path of each slice for permeability prediction.

  ## Using the shell script to perform automated permeability prediction
  1. Open a cmd prompt terminal in WSL-Linux and navigate to the defined Anaconda environment.
 Make sure the DREAM3D and OpenFOAM are available in the terminal window.
 Run `icoFOAM` to see if this is available and OpenFOAM is ready to use.